Almendra (Almendra album): Release and commercial reception

 Almendra in a 1970 photo shoot.

-Almendra was released on November 29, 1969, on Vik, a subsidiary of RCA Victor.
-Some sources, however, place the release of the album in early 1970, time in which the band released a typewritten, photocopied flyer that said: "Over the course of six months of intense work, we have learned that what is transcendent is no longer owned by the author and belongs to everyone.
-That is why January 15 is an important date for us and for you: it is the release of our first long play to you."
+Almendra was originally scheduled for release on November 29, 1969, to reach consumers during the December holiday season, but RCA Victor rejected Spinetta's cover art and postponed publication.
+When the band refused to modify the artwork, the label ultimately released the album on January 15, 1970, an unconventional choice for the Argentine music market of the time.
+Almendra was released through the label's subsidiary Vik.
+On the occasion of the album's release, the band created a small promotional flyer on a typewritten sheet of paper with the group's name in Letraset, which read: "Over the course of six months of intense work and total commitment to what is ours, we have come to understand that what at some point may transcend ceases to be exclusively the author's property and becomes something legitimately belonging to all of us.
+That is why January 15 is an important date for both us and you.
+It is the release of our first long-play album.
+It is our emergence toward you."
 The band produced a 35mm black-and-white promotional short film featuring "Campos verdes" and "El mundo entre las manos", which was shown in cinemas as part of the newsreel Sucesos Argentinos.

-On June 6, 1969, Almendra presented the album in Teatro Coliseo with Vox Dei, Leonardo Favio and Los Abuelos de la Nada.
+Almendra presented the album live on June 6, 1969 at the Teatro Coliseo, accompanied by Vox Dei, Leonardo Favio and Los Abuelos de la Nada.
 They made television appearances on Tropicana, Sábados circulares, Sótano beat, and "an unhappy appearance" on Bernardo Neustadt's show.
 Regarding the songs' concert presentation, particularly of "Muchacha (ojos de papel)", Spinetta stated in 1984: "... when we premiered ["Muchacha"] in Coliseo, the success of the song was so resounding that I cried myself, I could not believe it. [...]
 The emotion that I felt was tremendous.
 Indelible.
 I cried on stage, because I felt that all the people were shocked with that.
 Instantly.
 Success came later.
 I felt that the song pierced through the people, just as when I premiered "Plegaria" or "Figuración", "Muchacha" pierced through the people.
 With Almendra I repeatedly saw boys and girls crying, of emotion or of happiness."
 In early 1970, Spinetta published a series of drawings in the second number of the short-lived magazine Alquitrán, in which he illustrated each of the songs of Almendra.